 Corporate Income Tax

-International companies who are active in the Chinese market and generate a China-sourced income, are obligated to pay CIT.
+International companies who are active in the Chinese market and generate a China-sourced income, are obligated to pay CIT on their net income.
 Generally speaking, there is a fixed standard CIT rate which is 25%, and is calculated according to the following formula:

 CIT payable = Taxable income x CIT rate

 Companies in industries who meet several criteria can enjoy tax benefits and incentives:

 - Qualified high-tech companies supported by the state, technologically advanced service enterprises, or companies who are active in encouraged industries enjoy a reduced tax rate of 15%.
 In some cases, they might be able to get an exemption.

 - Qualified companies who take an active role in pollution prevention and the agriculture sector as a whole are eligible to a reduced tax rate of 15%.

 - Between January 2019 – December 2022, small companies whose total taxable income taxable income exceeds 1 million RMB but does not exceed 3 million RMB enjoy a reduced tax rate of 10%.

 - Between January 2011 – December 2030, companies based in China’s western regions can enjoy a reduced tax rate of 15%.